The prizes:

 • No added payload is required.

-• Pass a safety inspection before they launch.
+• Pass a safety inspection before it is launched.

 The safety requirements for the inspection: